tstoeter/omero-documentation/omero/developers/Tables.rst

         .. note:: `start=0, stop=0` currently returns the first row instead of empty as would be expected using the normal Python range semantics.
 This may change in future.
+If you do not need the row numbers that match your read returned in the :class:`~omero.grid.Data` object you can set
+            `omero.tables.include_row_numbers` to `false` in the Ice
+            context passed when you make the call.

     .. method:: slice(colNumbers, rowNumbers)